 Elsbeth van Paridon

-Born in Guiyang, a small yet scenic village in China’s southwestern Guizhou province, budding fashionista favorite Hanyu Max Cui (26) received his Bachelor in Fine Arts from the Beijing Institute of Fashion Technology in 2016.
-Hungry for more than the visual arts alone, Cui crossed the ocean and received the New School Dean’s Merit Scholarship to attend Parsons School of Design in New York, where he embarked on a Master’s Fashion Design and Society.
+Born in Guiyang, a small yet scenic village in China’s southwestern Guizhou province, budding fashionista favorite Hanyu ‘Max’ Cui (26) received his Bachelor in Fine Arts from the Beijing Institute of Fashion Technology in 2016.
+Hungry for more than the visual arts alone, Cui crossed the ocean and received the New School Dean’s Merit Scholarship to attend Parsons School of Design in New York, where he embarked on a Master’s in Fashion Design and Society.
 He was a stellar student and in 2017 was presented with both the CFDA and Geoffrey Beene Design Scholar Awards.

-Painting and fashion design are intrinsically linked across Cui’s work, coming into full bloom in his widely and wildly celebrated September 2018 graduation collection which beams with audacious avant-garde innovation and overflows with cunning and cutting-edge conceptualization.
+Painting and fashion design are intrinsically linked across Cui’s work, coming into full bloom in his widely and wildly celebrated September 2018 graduation collection, which beams with audacious avant-garde innovation and overflows with cunning and cutting-edge conceptualization.
 Boldly graphic, adorned with art infusions and decorated with patterns and prints, the creativity in Cui’s garments is palpable.
-Inspired by his daydreams of mythical creatures and creations, this millennial artist is already proving a hit with the showbiz in-crowd.
-His experiments with scale and bringing custom print to life via fabric make for a showstopping stagered carpet outfit are adored by singers and actresses alike includ influential performers Halsey and Chen Li.
+Inspired by his ‘daydreams’ of mythical creatures and creations, this millennial artist is already proving a hit with the showbiz in-crowd.
+His experiments with scale and bringing custom print to life via fabric make for a showstopping stage/red carpet outfit and are adored by singers and actresses alike, including influential performers Halsey and Chen Li.

 From mountainous Guiyang to climbing new fashion heights in New York City, Cui’s only just begun.